ESCOMP/CTSM/doc/source/tech_note/Fluxes/CLM50_Tech_Note_Fluxes.rst

 where :math:`C_{v} =0.01` m\ s\ :sup:`-1/2` is the turbulent
-transfer coefficient between the canopy surface and canopy air, and :math:`d_{leaf}`  is the characteristic dimension of the leaves in the direction of wind flow (Table 5.1).
+transfer coefficient between the canopy surface and canopy air, and :math:`d_{leaf}`  is the characteristic dimension of the leaves in the direction of wind flow (:numref:`Table Coefficients for saturation vapor pressure`).

-The partial derivatives of the fluxes from the soil beneath the canopy with respect to ground temperature, which are needed for the soil temperature calculations (section 6.1) and to update the soil surface fluxes (section 5.4), are
+The partial derivatives of the fluxes from the soil beneath the canopy with respect to ground temperature, which are needed for the soil temperature calculations (section :numref:`Numerical Solution Temperature`) and to update the soil surface fluxes (section :numref:`Update of Ground Sensible and Latent Heat Fluxes`), are

 .. math::
    :label: ZEqnNum774729